howerj/forth-cpu/readme.md

 #### oVgaCursor

+The VGA Text peripheral has a cursor, the cursor position can be changed with this register.

 	*-------------------------------------------------------------------------------*
 	| 15 | 14 | 13 | 12 | 11 | 10 |  9 |  8 |  7 |  6 |  5 |  4 |  3 |  2 |  1 |  0 |
 	*-------------------------------------------------------------------------------*